Exam Committee: Frederick R. Dickinson (advisor), Siyen Fei, Walter A. McDougall.

-War and society in Modern Japan and East Asia; Food History, History of Medicine, Science and Technology; World History
+Food and society in modern Japan and East Asia, Empire, History and sociology of Medicine, Science and Technology, Global Asia.

 Grader: Media History (2011-2, Waseda University, Japan); International Law (2014Spring, Peking University, China); American Diplomatic History since 1776 (2017Fall, UPenn); Comparative Capitalist Systems (2018Spring, UPenn).

 TA: Modern American Culture (2018Fall, UPenn); History of Modern China (2019Spring, UPenn).